Andrettin/Wyrmsun/readme.txt

 - Added Goat (unit graphics by Jinn, based on b_o's yale; icon by Exidelo).
 - Added Boar (unit graphics by Jinn, based on the boar model by Wildfire Games; icon by Exidelo).
 - Removed fauna breeding to improve performance, and because it didn't serve much of a purpose (breeding was relatively rare).
+- Skutans and Schutzes now correctly have mana.

 -----------------------------------------------------------------------
 - 2.4.2